 And hear we are, on the summit, at 2,610 metres above sea level.
 Matt brought a beer to celebrate.

 The old fire lookout has been restored and maintained and is now the site of a radio repeater.
-Did I mention the views down the Upper Arrow Lake?
+Did I mention the views down the Upper Arrow Lake are incredible from up here?

 Looking into the fire lookout, with crazy cloud reflections.